TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/0-Introduction/Index.rst

 conventions and the used APIs are almost the same.
 Extbase eases the transition to FLOW3 and TYPO3: if you use Extbase, you can switch easily to FLOW3 and TYPO3 v6.

-.. sidebar:: TYPO3 v4 and TYPO3 v6

-	Because the internal structures of TYPO3 v4 grew organically, they could be quite confusing.
-When developing the new version 6 of the CMS, the TYPO3 team decided to start from scratch.
-Special attention was placed on clean code and an easy and powerful infrastructure.
-It quickly emerged that the first priority would be a web application framework, before the CMS itself was be developed.
-This web application framework is FLOW3, on which TYPO3 v6 is developed.

 We hope that Extbase and Fluid are the introduction to a completely new world of programming for you, so that you can start learning the